SHOP WELDING INSPECTION

 When studs fail they shall be removed and the replacement shall be made as follows: The area in the member where the replacement is made must be determined as to tension or compression and then the repair shall be made as outlined in Paragraph 7.7.5 of the AWS Code.

 Studs shall be made from cold-drawn stock conforming to the requirements of ASTM A 108, specification for steel bars, carbon cold finished, standard quality grades, grades G10100 through G10200 inclusive, either semi-killed or killed deoxidation.

 When nondestructive testing is specified it shall be done in accordance with the specifications that are included in the AWS Code and the DOT Standard Specifications.

-The QA inspector shall have a copy of the acceptance of the radiographer’s certification.
+The QA inspector shall be provided a copy of the radiographer’s certification and most recent eye exam.
 Since the acceptance of this certification is on a three-year period, the inspector is responsible for checking on the yearly eye examination and that new certification is resubmitted at the end of the three-year period.
 He/she shall also ascertain that the radiographer uses satisfactory equipment and procedures.

 The radiographic report shall contain the following information:

 b.
 Name, signature and level of the operator

 c.
 Name, signature and level of supervisor, when required

 d.
 Date of work